How does Mercy Corps determine where to respond when disaster hits? And how is the nature of disaster response changing?

 Does anything come to mind that started as a small programme that's now been scaled up?

 Oh yeah.
 I think in every one of the regions we've had something that we did on the side that became the bigger thing we did.
-From my time in Southeast Asia, for sure, we were one of the first organisations to look at cash-for-work.
+From my time in Southeast Asia, for sure, we were one of the first organizations to look at cash-for-work.
 And that came about kind of experimentally.
-A lot of organisations after the tsunami were distributing food and so forth, and we said, you know, we're not going to do that because we think there's something really dynamic about this market.
+A lot of organizations after the tsunami were distributing food and so forth, and we said, you know, we're not going to do that because we think there's something really dynamic about this market.
 Let's see what happens if we put cash into the system rather than stuff.
 And we were spot on.
 That revolutionized the way we think about emergency response.

 I think about a place like Uganda and our work up in Karamoja in the far north.
 Our early work there was very much looking at basic food security, and that transformed into a broader programme looking at ways of being a facilitator in a marketplace.
 What would it take to invest in the value chain so that goods and services could get up into Karamoja so people can access things, rather than have a standard food security programme where you bring food and distribute it?
 Every region has those kinds of stories.